 Take a minute or two to pray.
 If you have not rested in a while, I encourage you to ask for forgiveness for not observing a Sabbath and for not trusting that God would provide.
 Secondly, ask the Lord how you should take your Sabbath this week.

 Now take a minute or two and write down the answers from your prayers in your journal.

-Read First: Even though I am all about Sabbath, I understand that some people are not able to practically able to do so.
+Read First: Even though I am all about Sabbath, I understand that some people are not able to do so practically.
 I understand that schedules don’t always allow it.
 I will say, however, that you should use your religious liberty to observe the Sabbath if you’re able to.
 Maybe you can’t take a full 24 hours but you can take a solid hour or even just 7 minutes to really rest.
-The important part of the Sabbath is spending time with the Lord and your family and shutting out the busyness of the outside world.
+The important part of the Sabbath is spending time with the Lord and shutting out the busyness of the outside world.
 But how do we practically take a Sabbath?
 Well, I’m not here to make more rules, but these are some of my suggestions:

 -Turn your phone or electronics off for 24 hours.
 (Or, if you don’t have the time, turn everything off for just 7 minutes.
 Take 7 minutes with everything shut off to just breathe and be present with Jesus without any distractions.)